MNoichl/network_epistemology_playground/notes.md

 * assymmetry in experimental behaviour

 * Something seems fishy because if you look at change in self.credence by state for each agent, they dont seem to change.
+* I tried the bayes agent again and it seems to be working well in this version.